Sunday, May 13, 2018.

 Your partner can be really helpful.
 But they are not moms.

 No matter how wonderful your partner is, and how much they want to help, but your role as mom cannot be replaced.
 Only you feel a letdown when the baby is hungry, only you know how it feels to have engorged breasts.
 Only you are ultra hormonal and would cry at a drop of a hat.
-Only you have carried that baby in your womb and now carry the remnants of this big physical change in your body in the form of tears, stitches, back pain caused due to epidural, unwanted pregnancy weight, stretch marks, falling hair and dark circles that reach your knees.
+Only you have carried that baby in your womb and now carry the remnants of this big physical change in your body in the form of tears, stitches, back pain, unwanted pregnancy weight, stretch marks, falling hair and dark circles that reach your knees.
 Yes, a supportive partner is a great morale booster.
 But the realization and the responsibility of being mom is something thats yours and yours alone.

 Does my baby look like me or my partner?
 Or like my partner’s parents?
 Or like his siblings?
 Is he my baby at all?

 A newborn is the weirdest looking creature and his looks have not developed completely until after he is about 3 months old.
-But that doesn’t stop people from comparing his looks to either you or your partner.
+But that doesn’t stop people from comparing his looks to either you or your partner from day 1.
 I will not deny how nice it feels to have someone say that my baby looks like me.
 But if your child has borrowed his features from your partner, no one will loose one opportunity to reinforce and rub that fact in.
 Folks, the child is a result of me and my partner fornicating.
 He is not going to look like my neighbor.

 Forget all those heart melting portraits of mom and baby bonding.